wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-monitor-troubleshoot-investigate/includes/4-investigate-teams-usage.md

 You can view various reports from the Teams admin center, including live event usage and public switched telephone network (PSTN) reports.
 To access reports from Teams admin center:

-1. From the Teams admin center, select Analytics & reports > Usage reports.
+1. Sign into the [Teams admin center](https://admin.teams.microsoft.com/), select **Analytics & reports** > **Usage reports**.
-2. On the View reports tab, under Report, select the relevant report.
+2. On the **View reports** tab, under **Report**, select the relevant report.
-3. Select the date period, if applicable.
+3. Select the date period if applicable.
 Reports that require a date period also allow you to select a custom date range up to a year in the past, or six months before and after the current date.
-4. For the Teams live event usage report under Organizer, you can optionally add a user name.
+4. For the Teams live event usage report under **Organizer**, you can optionally add a user name.
 When you start typing, a list of potential matches is displayed.
-5. Select Run report.
+5. Select **Run report**.

 The reports available from the Teams admin center are: